 In this post, we will cover the pros, cons, and use cases of four different types of CMS: monolithic, no-code/low-code, e-commerce, and headless.

-Before looking at the newer WordPress alternatives on offer today, let’s start with what type of CMS WordPress is: a monolithic CMS.
+Before looking at the newer WordPress alternatives today, let’s start with what type of CMS WordPress is: a monolithic CMS.
 This is your traditional all-in-one installation, with one platform that does everything from managing your website's content to dictating the technology running it, and WordPress isn’t the only one.
 So, its closest alternatives are also in this category.

 Simply put, monolithic CMSs keep everything in one place (content and code), but as we’ll find out in a moment, this approach has its pros and cons.